vcokltfre/tutorial-old/content/tutorial/00-credits.md

 Enormous thanks to TizzySaurus for sitting for about 2.5 hours with me going through every part making sure it was correct, fixing spelling errors, formatting, and making a bunch more awesome suggestions.
 I don't know your Github profile, but you helped so much so thanks!

-Finally, as much as I don't want to, apparently I should give myself credit, so my Github profile can be found [here :P](https://github.com/vcokltfre) and the repo for this tutorial can be found [here.](https://github.com/vcokltfre/tutorial)
+Finally, as much as I don't want to, apparently I should give myself credit, so my Github profile can be found [here :P](https://github.com/vcokltfre), you can support me on Ko-fi [here](https://ko-fi.com/vcokltfre), and the repo for this tutorial can be found [here.](https://github.com/vcokltfre/tutorial)

 {{< button "/tutorial" "Back to the Index">}}